BondGraphTools/BondGraphTools/README.md

 1. Install python 3.6 for your operating system.
 2. Install Julia 0.6.2 (https://julialang.org/downloads/) for your operating
  system.
 Julia 0.7 and 1.0 are not yet supported_
-3. Make sure Julia 0.6.2 is in your os path. (test this by running 'julia -v')
+3. Make sure Julia 0.6.2 is in your os path. (test this by running `julia -v`)
 4. checkout or download this repo
-5. Set up Julia dependencies by executing the julia setup file 'julia setup.jl'
+5. Set up Julia dependencies by executing the julia setup file `julia setup.jl`
-6. Install the python 3.6 dependencies; 'python3 -m pip install requirements.txt'
+6. Install the python 3.6 dependencies; `python3 -m pip install requirements.txt`

 ## Examples